regolith-labs/drillx/README.md

 # Drillx

-Drillx is a memory heavy hashing algorithm for Ore cryptocurrency mining.
+Drillx is a memory hard hashing algorithm for Ore cryptocurrency mining.

 ## Summary